LouiseMsn/yolo-dataset-tool/README.md

 ```bash
 python augment_annotate_dataset.py -f <path/to/your/images> -a
 ```
+Options:
-Remove `-a` if you'd like to annotate the images yourself.
+`-a` : auto-annotation of the images using lang_sam, remove it if you'd like to annotate the images yourself.
+`-f` : [mandatory] folder where the input images are located
 ### Yolo training
 In the terminal of your choice run :
 ```bash